ugcd/ugcd.github.io/pages/projects/gait2/index.md

 _MatrixeQTL_ within GAIT2-specific settings showed consistent results for the genome-wide significant signals, but the overall tendency was towards overestimation of the p-values.
-Thus, the reported signals need to be further recomputed with a more precise approach.
+Thus, the reported signals are needed to be further refined with a more precise approach.
+In general, the prioritization of SNPs produced by _MatrixeQTL_ is a good starting point to attack the large-scale problem of QTL mapping.